George Haynes (businessman): Other interests

-Haynes was one of the trustees appointed under the terms of the Swansea Harbour Act of 1790 and continued to serve in this capacity until 1825 or later.
+Haynes was one of the trustees appointed under the terms of the Swansea Harbour Act 1791 (31 Geo.
+3. c.
+83) and continued to serve in this capacity until 1825 or later.
 In 1794 he was elected to the committee of the Swansea Canal on its formation and continued as a member until 1822.
 He was himself a trader on the canal at one time as a partner in the Brynmorgan colliery in the Swansea Valley.
 He also took an active part in municipal affairs and was concerned with improvements to paving and lighting the town and to its postal services.
 Between 1803 and 1808 he was a captain in the Western Glamorgan Infantry Volunteers.

 In 1803 the publication of a weekly newspaper in Swansea was proposed.
 Haynes formed a company to raise the necessary capital and in 1804 publication of the weekly newspaper, The Cambrian, commenced, the first newspaper to be published in Wales.
 The paper was controlled by Haynes and his son George until they sold their interest in it in 1822.

 Haynes was a founder member of the Glamorgan Library (1804) and proprietor of the Cambrian Brewery (1805), where he had various partners from time to time including Henry Pocklington, his colleague in the bank.
 In 1810 he established a short-lived soap works on a site adjacent to the Cambrian Pottery, possibly in a fit of pique following his forced departure from the pottery.
 Following legal action on the part of Dillwyn on the grounds of the nuisance caused by its activities, it was forced to close almost immediately.
 Subsequently, in 1813/14 Haynes was instrumental in the establishment of the Glamorgan Pottery as a rival to the Cambrian Pottery and on an adjoining site, although he was never formally a partner in the concern.